srujan-landeri/srujan-landeri/README.md

 ### <div align="center">Hey Everyone👋My name is Srujan and I'm a Computer Science undergrad🧑‍🎓passionate about learning different technologies, currently in the process of learning full-stack 👨‍💻 I love to collaborate with people and work in a team environment😇</div>

-- 🔭 I’m currently working on [Todos Application using React](https://github.com/srujan-landeri/todos-react)
+- 🔭 I’m currently working on [MUSEUM NAVIGATION USING REACT](https://github.com/srujan-landeri/todos-react)

-- 🌱 I’m currently learning React and Firebase Integration
+- 🌱 I’m currently learning Machine Learning and React

 <br/>